Tibor17/javaee-samples/osx/linux-fedora-virtualbox-docker/README.md

 Folder Name: public
 Auto-mount, Make permanent.

 Go to the window of VM (Fedora 23 [Running] Oracle VM VirtualBox).
-Click on the “Devices” menu and select the "Insert Guest Additions CD image...".
+Click on the "Devices" menu and select the "Insert Guest Additions CD image...".
 This is _VBoxGuestAdditions.iso_ in installation folder of VirtualBox.

 Reboot the system and configure shared folders.